openharmony/global_resource_tool/README.md

 # OpenHarmony resource compile tool

 ## Description
-resource tool is used in computer.In OpenHarmony SDK toolchain.Provide to IDE.Support Window,Linux, MacOS platform.
+resource tool is used in computer.In OpenHarmony SDK toolchain.Provide to IDE.Support Windows, Linux, MacOS platform.

 ## Directory Structure